William Rosecrans: Early life and education

 William Starke Rosecrans was born on a farm near Little Taylor Run in Kingston Township, Delaware County, Ohio, the second of five sons of Crandall Rosecrans and Jemima Hopkins.
 (The first child, Chauncey, died in infancy.)
 Crandall was a veteran of the War of 1812, in which he served as adjutant to General William Henry Harrison, and then subsequently ran a tavern and store as well as a family farm.
 One of Crandall's heroes, General John Stark, was the inspiration for William's middle name.
 Rosecrans was descended from the Dutch-Scandinavian nobleman Harmon Henrik Rosenkrantz (1614–1674), who arrived in New Amsterdam in 1651, but the family name changed spelling during the American Revolutionary War.
 His mother was the widow of Timothy Hopkins, a relative of Stephen Hopkins, the Colonial Governor of Rhode Island and a signer of the Declaration of Independence.

 William had little formal education in his early years, relying heavily on reading books.
 At the age of 13, he left home to work as a store clerk in Utica, and later Mansfield, Ohio.
 Unable to afford college, Rosecrans decided to try for an appointment to the United States Military Academy.
-He interviewed with Congressman Alexander Harper, who had been reserving his appointment for his own son, but Harper was so impressed by Rosecrans that he nominated him instead.
+He interviewed with Congressman Alexander Harper, who had been reserving his appointment for his son, but Harper was so impressed by Rosecrans that he nominated him instead.

-Despite his lack of formal education, Rosecrans excelled academically at West Point, particularly in mathematics, but also in French, drawing, and English grammar.
-It was at the academy that he received his nickname, "Rosy," or more often "Old Rosy."
-He graduated from West Point in 1842, fifth in his class of 56 cadets, which included notable future generals such as James Longstreet, Abner Doubleday, D.H.
-Hill, and Earl Van Dorn.
-He was commissioned a brevet second lieutenant in the prestigious Corps of Engineers, reflecting his high academic achievement.
+Despite his lack of formal education, Rosecrans excelled academically at West Point, particularly in mathematics, French, drawing, and English grammar.
+At the academy, he received his nickname, "Rosy," or more often, "Old Rosy."
+He graduated from West Point in 1842, fifth in his class of 56 cadets, which included notable future generals such as James Longstreet, Abner Doubleday, Daniel Harvey "D. H." Hill, and Earl Van Dorn.
+He was commissioned a brevet second lieutenant in the prestigious United States Army Corps of Engineers, reflecting his high academic achievement.
 At his graduation, he met Anna Elizabeth (or Eliza) Hegeman (1823–1883) of New York City and immediately fell in love.
 They were married on August 24, 1843.
 Their marriage lasted until her death on December 25, 1883.
 They had eight children.